KRISHNACHAUDHARI10/KRISHNACHAUDHARI10/README.md

 🚀 Currently working on real-world **software development projects** as part of my academic journey and personal growth.

-📬 Email me at: ✉️ krishnachaudhari0340@gmail.com — For Collaboration/Projects or Anything Else.
+📬 Email me at: ✉️ krishnachaudhari0340@gmail.com — For Collaboration/Projects or Anything Else

 "Work Superhard".